jcowey/coptica/processing.md

 - Replace `-\n(\d{2})\n` with `\n\1.-  ` to deal with the hypen (used to indicate the breaking of words across lines)

 As a final step number all unnumbered lines from 1 through to the end of the text.
 5 10 15 20 will already be correct with the above suggested change and replaces.
+1.  - remember the dot whitespace
+2.
+3.
 You may of course find a much more efficient way of doing all this.